-A hibiscus cocktail with a romantic link
+A hibiscus cocktail for a romantic evening

 Even the name of this cocktail evokes sensuality…and maybe a sense of danger.
 But we think the presentation is really what takes this hibiscus martini over the top.
 A cherry-stuffed, marinated hibiscus flower serves as a garnish.
 If you didn’t know hibiscus flowers were edible, prepare to be delighted!

 Learn more about what makes hibiscus such a potent symbol of sensuality.
 And how this flower’s nutrition can boost your love life.
 It is a cocktail tribute to history’s greatest lust story.

 This hibiscus vodka cocktail was invented by an Australian gourmet food company called Wild Hibiscus with a surprising specialty.
 Their entire line is built around hibiscus products.
 And they knew a website like ours, focused on romance and aphrodisiac foods, would be easily sucked into the deliciously sensual power of their gourmet products.

 It’s true.
 We’re suckers for a gourmet foods company with a sensual focus.

 The star ingredient in this sexy cocktail recipe is Wild Hibiscus hibiscus flowers in hibiscus syrup.
 You will need to buy these flowers specifically.
 There really is no substitute for these both beautiful and delicious candied, edible flowers.

 The cocktail calls for vodka but doesn’t specify a brand.
 I’ve become partial to grape vodkas like the ones I featured in this article.
 But you can just use your favorite vodka or whatever you have on hand.